 Burning Ghosh’s effigy, they also demanded his removal from the post of state BJP president.

-- BJP delegation led by state president Dilip Ghosh chased and heckled in Darjeeling
+- Bengal BJP president Dilip Ghosh in hospital

 Congress workers also protested against the appointment of UP-based BJP leader, Narendra Gaud, to the governing body of JU by Governor Kesari Nath Tripathi, saying that it was an attempt to saffronise academic institutions.